fellowship/upskill_challenges_02/Platform/README.md

 Put your CSV file and the folder with the training data into a folder named _**yourfirstname_yourlastname_platform_jackets,**_ compress the folder, and upload the zip file to OneDrive, Google Drive, or DropBox.
 [Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public file sharing link via the dashboard.

 ## Deadline
 [Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public file sharing link via the dashboard.
 Don't put your file in a folder before compressing; compress the file itself.
-Challenges should be submitted no later than midnight PST on January 5 for all employees.
+Challenges should be submitted no later than midnight PST on **August 25** for all employees.